 According to Nielsen, companies that achieve success with a low pricing strategy have a high level of brand penetration.
 However, they have a small room for growth.
 So, it is crucial to analyze the room for growth before implementing a low pricing strategy.

 Besides, we recommend focusing on the maturity factor of your products.
-If your products require no or little marketing, it means they have a small room for growth or maturity.
+If your products require little or no marketing, it means they have little room for growth or maturity.
 On the other hand, if you have less mature products, you will have to spend more money on marketing.
 In that case, you should not implement a low pricing strategy.

 Expandable Purchasing Patterns